onelazyugy/angular-recipe/README.md

 - login: test at test .com
 - 123456

+## JiT and AoT (just in time and ahead of time compiler)
+- ng build --prod --aot
+- ng build --prod (will use aot)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.